Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Proposed JRC Waveform Design in mmWave and Low-THz Bands

-It is seen from (\ref{eq14}) that the time instants of $n$ corresponding to smaller $\left \langle p(n-\tau)\right \rangle_{N_\text{zc}}$ are distributed at both sides of $n=\tau$ closely, making the dominant sidelobes well concentrated around the main peak on the range profile.
-This is exemplified in Table \ref{t1} with $N_\text{zc}=10007$ and $p=5003$, where the distances from the main peak to the highest and second-highest sidelobes are $2$ and $4$, respectively.
+It is seen from (\ref{eq13.5}) and (\ref{eq14}) that the time instants of $n$ corresponding to smaller $\left \langle p(n-\tau)\right \rangle_{N_\text{zc}}$ are distributed at both sides of $n=\tau$ closely, making the dominant sidelobes well concentrated around the main peak on the range profile.
+On one hand, such property is apparent for $p=1$; On the other hand, Table \ref{t1} with $N_\text{zc}=10007$ and $p=5003$ exemplifies the case of $p=\frac{N_{\text{zc}}-1}{2}$, where the distances from the main peak to the highest and second-highest sidelobes are $2$ and $4$, respectively.
 Fig. \ref{fig5} evaluates the effectiveness of our proposed root index design, given that $N_\text{zc}=10007$, and $\tau=1000$.
-In comparison with the case of $p=3$ in Fig. \ref{fig5a}, where non-negligible sidelobes are witnessed away from the main peak, dominant sidelobes are closely distributed around the main peak employing the proposed parameter design, as shown in Fig. \ref{fig5b}.
-Similar results can be obtained for $p=\frac{N_{\text{zc}}+1}{2}$, which is omitted here for brevity.
+Compared with the case of $p=3$ in Fig. \ref{fig5a}, where non-negligible sidelobes are witnessed away from the main peak, dominant sidelobes are closely distributed around the main peak for the proposed parameter design, as shown in Figs. \ref{fig5b} and \ref{fig5c}.
+Similar results can be obtained for $p=N_\text{zc}-1$ and $p=\frac{N_{\text{zc}}+1}{2}$, which are omitted here for brevity.

-As discussed above, when applying the MS-QP sequence for THz radar sensing, its sidelobe distribution on the range profile is determined by those of its ZC subsequences $\mathbf{b}_m$ for $m=0,1,\cdots,M-1$.
-Hence, the range sidelobes caused by the doppler shift can be well concentrated around the main peaks on the range profile of the proposed MS-QP sequence by setting $p_m=\frac{L_m\pm 1}{2}$ for $m=0,1,\cdots,M-1$.
-Correspondingly, the target detection scheme can be specially designed to eliminate the possible false alarms caused by the strong doppler shift, which will be discussed into detail in Section \ref{s4}.
+As discussed above, when applying the MS-QP sequence to radar sensing, its sidelobe distribution on the range profile is determined by those of its ZC subsequences $\mathbf{b}_m$ for $m=0,1,\cdots,M-1$.
+Hence, the range sidelobes caused by the Doppler shift can be well concentrated around the main peaks on the range profile of the proposed MS-QP sequence, by setting $p_m\in\{1,\frac{L_m-1}{2},\frac{L_m+1}{2},L_m-1\}$ for $m=0,1,\cdots,M-1$.
+Afterwards, the target detection scheme can be specially designed to eliminate the possible false alarms caused by the strong Doppler shift, which will be discussed into detail in Section \ref{s4}.